shulebasjr/Weather_in_your_city/README.md

 # weather in your city
 programm that can tell you about the weather in your city

+## about this programm
+with this programm you can input your city and know what to put on yourself before going outside

 ## How to build project
 No need to build as it´s on python